© 2024 Kansas City Public Radio

 Now, he's dating the same worker.

-Neither Brotemarkle nor the front desk worker responded to KCUR's requests for comment.
+Neither Brotemarkle nor the front desk worker responded to KCUR's requests for comment by the time of publication.
 However, Brotemarkle confirmed the relationship Tuesday in a series of posts on his Instagram.

 "To anyone that actually cares, we're doing fine and are happy," Brotemarkle wrote.